agilestacks/stack-apps/apps/python-flask/README.md

   Dockerfile        # docker image with your application
 ```

-4. Retrieve SuperHub API Token.
+4. Retrieve SuperHub authentication token.

-You can retrieve your API token from the (controlplane.agilestacks.io)[https://controlplane.agilestacks.io/#/user/profile].
-Or using CLI:
+You can retrieve your API token from (SuperHub UI)[https://controlplane.agilestacks.io/#/user/profile] or using Hub CLI.

+Use the following command to retrieve the authentication token using Hub CLI:
 ```
 $ hub login
 Username: john.doe@example.com   # your SuperHub control plane username